WarPigs1602/ircbot-python/README.md

 ## Requirements
 - Python 3.10+
 - MySQL/MariaDB (required for dart stats, URL storage, and persistent channels)

+Setup paths:
+- Use a virtual environment if you want isolated Python packages.
+- Use the system Python only if `PyMySQL` is installed for that exact interpreter.

 ## Installation (Linux)
 1. Open the project folder: